konflux-ci/architecture/ADR/adr-0008-environment-provisioning.md

 #### DeploymentTargetProvisioner

-Watch for the creation of a new [DTC].
-If the [DTCLS] of the [DTC] matches a [DTCLS] the provisioner was configured for, it reads the parameters from that class, provisions the target and creates a [DT] object which references the [DTC] that started the process.
+Watch for [DTC] objects.
+If the [DTC] was marked for a dynamic provisioning by the provisioner, it reads the parameters from the [DTCLS] mentioned in the [DTC], provisions the target and creates a [DT] object which references the [DTC] that started the process.

 When a [DTC] is deleted, if it was bound to a [DT] created by the provisioner, it reclaims the [DT] and